-The mMeasured plant-available field capacities confirmed the difference between the soils under DWIR and DNOR.
+- 390 conditions, it is plausible that silt and clay content, and corresponding plant-available field capacity are key factors controlling the post-disturbance tree regrowth pattern.
+The similarity in silt and clay contents of soils under DNOR and soils under STE (no significant difference in Figure 4) points to a potential risk of DNOR sites to permanently shift to steppe vegetation.
+Such potential shift has already been predicted for the forest-steppe in the Khentey Mountains, Mongolia (Dulamsuren and Hauck, 2008: Dulamsuren et al., 2009). - 395 Measured plant-available field capacities confirmed the difference between soils under DWIR and DNOR.
+Calculated PAWV{FC} further underscored the crucial role of soil water storage for post-disturbance tree regrowth under the given climatic conditions.
+With respect to PAWV{FC} of the whole soil profiles, the absence of any significant differences between the four vegetation categories (Figure 8, left) is in accordance with the fact that mature trees were originally able to grow on all of these north-facing slopes prior to a severe disturbance.
+With respect to the uppermost 10 cm of the soils, the significantly higher - 400 PAWV{FC} under DWIR compared to soils under all other vegetation categories (Figure 8, right) highlights the importance of water storage in the uppermost centimetres for the re-establishment and survival of seedlings after severe forest disturbance. which is the precondition for post-disturbance forest recovery.
+The very wide $PAWV{FC}$ range in the uppermost 10 cm of soils under FOR suggests that these FOR sites include both, sites where seedlings will be able to re-establish after severe disturbance, and sites where this won't be possible, which means that most likely no forest regrowth will take place, if once a severe forest

-Calculated PAWVFC further underscored the crucial role of soil water storage for post-disturbance tree regrowth under the given climatic conditions.
-With respect to PAWVFC of the whole soil profiles, the absence of any significant differences between the four vegetation categories (Figure 8 left) is in accordance with the fact that mature trees were originally able to represents a major limitation for tree growth (Dulamsuren et al., 2011; Chenlemuge et al., 2015).
-Under these climatic between the four vegetation categories (Figure 8, left) is in accordance with the fact that mature trees were originally able to grow on all of these north-facing slopes prior to a severe disturbance.
-With respect to the uppermost 10 cm of the soils, the significantly higher PAWVFC under DWIR compared to soils under all other vegetation categories (Figure 8, right) highlights the importance of water storage in the uppermost centimetres for the re-establishment and survival of seedlings after severe forest disturbance, which is the precondition for post-disturbance forest recovery.
-The very wide PAWVFC range in the uppermost 10 cm of soils under FOR suggests that these FOR sites include both, sites where seedlings will be able to re-establish after severe disturbance, and sites where this won't be possible, which means that most likely no forest regrowth will take place, if once a severe forest disturbance happens to these sites.
-Moreover, the data of the entire soil profiles showed that the texture of soils under DWIR was similar to that of soils under near natural forest (FOR), and that the texture of soils under DNOR was similar to that of soils under steppe (STE).
-Also, the PCA confirmed the similarities between soils under DNOR and STE, thus pointing to a potential risk of DNOR to shift from forest to steppe vegetation.
-Such potential shift has already been predicted for the forest-steppe in the Khentey Mountains, Mongolia (Dulamsuren and Hauck, 2008; Dulamsuren et al., 2009):
+405 disturbance happens to these sites.